TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

         public: true

-With this configuration you can use dependency injection in :php:`\Vendor\MyExtension\UserFunction\ClassA` when it is created in the context of a :ts:`USER` TypoScript object which would not be possible if this class was private.
+With this configuration you can use dependency injection in :php:`\Vendor\MyExtension\UserFunction\ClassA` when it is created e.g. in the context of a :ts:`USER` TypoScript object which would not be possible if this class was private.

 .. index:: Dependency injection; Errors